 If You Identify With Susan

-I talk to people like Susan every week; people who for many different reasons are very unhappy in their jobs.
+I frequently talk to people like Susan; people who for many different reasons are very unhappy in their jobs.
 If this describes you, honestly assess your situation and give some thought to where you would like to be.
 Decide what’s negotiable and what you can’t do without.
 About 75% of your life is spent at work.
 Why be miserable?

 Sue Montgomery is founder and president of Resume Plus (www.resumeplus.com).
 She is a professional resume writer and career coach who markets people for the jobs they want.
 Contact Sue directly at 937-254-5627 or email email@example.com.